 This new editor, called Gutenberg, takes a very different approach to how you create and edit posts with WordPress.
 And although it might seem a bit overwhelming at first, the new editor was created with absolute simplicity and modularity in mind.
-With this new tool, everyone (from individuals to software development companies like BairesDev) can create fantastic WordPress entries quickly.
+With this new tool, everyone can create fantastic WordPress entries quickly.

 Why the change?